OHIO-ECT/ITS-2300-Lab-09/README.md

 |DHCP Pool Stop             |--Not Applicable-- |                   |--Not Applicable--
 |Gateway Address            |132.235.160.190    |                   |

-3. Consult a lab notebook and previous lab(s) to draft the commands needed to deploy the four critical services for the network below.
-This include DHCP for both LANs
+3. Consult a lab notebook and previous lab(s) to draft the commands needed to deploy Interfaces, NAT, Caching DNS and DHCP for both LANs.
+Do **not** plan the set protocols static yet.

 4. Create the following GNS3 project, do **not** start any objects... yet.